 In establishing individual executives' compensation levels, the Company does not explicitly consider accounting and tax issues.
 The Company's tax deduction for compensation paid to each of the NEOs who are subject to the compensation limits of Section 162(m) of the Internal Revenue Code is capped at \$1 million per NEO.
-Section 162(m) provided an exemption from the \$1 million cap for compensation that qualified as "performance-based."
+Section 162(m) provided an exemption from the \$1 million cap for compensation that gualified as "performance-based."
 The intention was for our long-term incentive award programs for NEOs to qualify for that exemption.
 For fiscal years 2017 and 2018 presented in this Proxy Statement, FactSet believed that the stock-based awards granted under our stock option and award plan met the requirements for "performance-based" compensation under Section 162(m) at the time of grant.
 Our annual incentive cash award did not meet the requirements.
 However, on December 20, 2017, Congress passed the Tax Cuts and Jobs Act, which repealed the exception for performance-based compensation from the Section 162(m) limitation.
 This repeal is effective for tax years beginning after December 31, 2017.
 Thus, compensation paid to our NEOs (and any person who was named executive officer of the Company for any fiscal year beginning with fiscal year 2018) in excess of \$1.0 million in fiscal year 2019 and thereafter will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
-The repeal means that even performance-based exception of Section 162(m) to the Section 162(m) limitation.
-Due to some uncertainties around the application and interpretation of the repeal of the performance-based exception of Section 162(m) to current awards, certain amounts of compensation may fail to be deductible under Section 162(m), even if such compensation was intended to satisfy the requirements for Geductibility.
+The repeal means that even performance-based compensation will be subject to the Section 162(m) limitation.
+Due to some uncertainties around the application and interpretation of the repeal of the performancebased exception of Section 162(m) to current awards, certain amounts of compensation may fail to be deductible under Section 162(m), even if such compensation was intended to satisfy the requirements for deductibility.
 This change to the tax law will have an impact on Section 162(m) going forward, and we will monitor the impact of these changes.
-The Compensation and Talent Committe
+The Compensation and Talent Committee has in the past reserved the right to provide compensation that does not qualify for deduction under Section 162(m).
+We will continue to maintain flexibility and the ability to pay competitive compensation by not requiring all compensation to be deductible.